Shooting at the 1988 Summer Olympics – Mixed trap: Background

 This was the 15th appearance of the men's ISSF Olympic trap event.
-The event was held at every Summer Olympics from 1896 to 1924 (except 1904, when no shooting events were held) and from 1952 to 2016; it was open to women from 1968 to 1992.
+The event was held at every Summer Olympics from 1896 to 1924 (except 1904, when no shooting events were held) and from 1952 to 2016.
+As with most shooting events, it was nominally open to women from 1968 to 1980; the trap remained open to women through 1992.
+Very few women participated these years.
+The event returned to being men-only for 1996, though the new double trap had separate events for men and women that year.
+In 2000, a separate women's event was added and it has been contested at every Games since.
+There was also a men's team trap event held four times from 1908 to 1924.

 Six of the top 10 shooters from the 1984 Games, including all three medalists, returned: two-time gold medalist Luciano Giovannetti of Italy, silver medalist Francisco Boza of Peru, bronze medalist Daniel Carlisle of the United States, fourth-place finisher Timo Nieminen of Finland, eighth-place finisher Johnny Påhlsson of Sweden, and ninth-place finisher Sherif Saleh of Egypt.
-The favorites in the event were the last two World Champions, Miloslav Bednařík of Czechoslovakia (1985 and 1986) and Dmytro Monakov of the Soviet Union (1987).
+The favorites in the event were the last two World Champions, Miloslav Bednařík of Czechoslovakia (1985 and 1986) and Dmitry Monakov of the Soviet Union (1987).

 The People's Republic of China and Saudi Arabia each made their debut in the event.
 Great Britain made its 14th appearance, most among nations, having missed only the 1980 Moscow Games.